realityforge/planet_quake/README.md

   * Use com_journal instead of index.json (or manifest.json in quakejs)
   * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads, this won't work on Google CDN because there is no accept-ranges support with compression
   * HTML and CSS menu renderer
-  * URL state management for accessing menus and for connecting to a server, i.e. https://quake.games?connect%20address using the [History API pushstate](https://caniuse.com/?search=pushstate)
   * r_smp 2 Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available
   * Always on twitch.tv streaming at no expense to the game server
   * Socks5 based cUrl downloads for downloading over the proxy and avoid content access controls